-Jan/Feb 2023: The current freight market condition is on the softer side.
-Up until recently, the freight market was tight due to surges in demand based on pandemic-era capacity.
-This led to higher truckload cost and greater profitability for carriers.
+The freight market was tight for many consecutive quarters leading up to Q1 due to surges in demand based on pandemic-era capacity.
+This led to high truckload cost and greater profitability for 3PLs and carriers.

 Shippers who have embraced tools to effectively navigate freight market cycles have no problem delivering goods on time, and paying a fair market price– no matter the market condition.
 This resource page helps shippers understand: